-How Coronavirus patients with diabetes are suffering physically & financially
+How coronavirus patients with diabetes are suffering physically & financially

 Those financial burdens have been magnified.
 Some are rationing their insulin, or even forfeiting it altogether.
 That might make them even more at risk for contracting COVID-19.

 “With an underlying condition like diabetes, potentially your immune system is weakened, so that is why it is so important for people with diabetes to take care and manage it.
-You give yourself the opportunity to not have the poor outcomes like hospitalization or death.”Tracy D. Brown
+You give yourself the opportunity to not have the poor outcomes like hospitalization or death,” Brown said.

 Brown says the United States might be able to reduce the number of people with diabetes if the country addresses the inequities in American health care, and making sure that every citizen has access to proper medication, care and food.